GoogleChrome/web.dev/src/site/content/en/blog/conversion-measurement/index.md

 The browser receives this request.
 Upon detecting `.well-known/register-conversion`, the browser:

-- Looks up all ad clicks in storage that match this `conversiondestination` (because it's receiving this conversion on a URL that has been registered as a `conversiondestination` URL when the user clicked the ad).
+- Looks up all ad clicks in storage that match this `attributiondestination` (because it's receiving this conversion on a URL that has been registered as a `attributiondestination` URL when the user clicked the ad).
 It finds the ad click that happened on the publisher's site one day before.
 - Registers a conversion for this ad click.